Results from This Site: 11 - 20 of 131 total results for avro

 -

-the Avro Lancaster, Handley Page Halifax and Short Stirling, were now in service.
-The final time the Wellington would be used in major numbers by Bomber Command was on the 8th October 1943.
-There was
+an end as by now the four-engined heavy bombers the Avro Lancaster, Handley Page Halifax and Short Stirling were in service.
+The final time the Wellington would be used in major numbers by Bomber Command